Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Empirical results

 \subsection{Connectivity estimates}

 Figure~\ref{fig:connectivity_estimates_and_test_statistics_empirical} visualizes a few examples of estimates of functional connectivity between the DLPFC, IPL and A1 regions.
-Figure~\ref{fig:connectivity_estimates_and_test_statistics_empirical}A shows these estimates based on an individual representative subject, illustrating that the estimate with the RQ2 kernel is smooth, whereas the other two estimates show more fluctuations.
-Moreover, Figure~\ref{fig:connectivity_estimates_and_test_statistics_empirical}B shows the corresponding posterior distributions or point estimates of the different statistics, indicating that the differences between regions are quite small and vary across modeling choices.
-Additionally, we estimated functional connectivity based on the group level, using the hierarchical Wishart process from Section~\ref{subsubsection:hierarchical_gwp}.
+Figure~\ref{fig:connectivity_estimates_and_test_statistics_empirical}A shows these estimates based on an individual representative subject for both the Periodic-Exponential kernel and a window size of 10\%.
+To quantify how the subject-level functional connectivity estimates fluctuate with the HRF-convolved task paradigm, we computed their correlation.
+For the Wishart process estimates, we used the mean of the posterior estimates.
+Averaged over all subjects, the correlations for the Wishart process were $r=0.246\pm0.200$ for the DLPFC--IPL connection, $r=0.119\pm0.219$ for the DLPFC--A1 connection, and $r=0.115\pm0.221$ for the IPL--A1 connection.
+For the sliding-window, these were $r=0.227\pm0.215$, $r=0.106\pm0.237$, and $r=0.107\pm0.216$, respectively.
+Figure~\ref{fig:connectivity_estimates_and_test_statistics_empirical}B shows the corresponding posterior distributions or point estimates of the variance, indicating that the differences between regions are indeed quite small for the Wishart process.

+Additionally, we estimated functional connectivity based on the group level, using the pooled Wishart process from Section~\ref{subsubsection:pooled_gwp}.
 For the sliding-window method, the group-level estimates were obtained by averaging across all individual subject estimates.
-A few representative examples of estimates are shown in Figure~\ref{fig:connectivity_estimates_and_test_statistics_empirical}C. Based on these group level estimates, we can already see that the functional connectivity seems to fluctuate with the task paradigm.
+A few representative examples of estimates are shown in Figure~\ref{fig:connectivity_estimates_and_test_statistics_empirical}C. At the group level, the Wishart process showed correlations of $r=0.558$ for the DLPFC--IPL connection, $r=0.447$ for DLPFC--A1, and $r=0.403$ for IPL--A1.
+Similarly, the sliding-window method showed correlations of $r=0.568$, $r=0.524$, and $r=0.458$ for the DLPFC--IPL, DLPFC--A1 and IPL--A1 connections.
+Overall, this suggests that the fluctuations with the task paradigm are not uniquely present in the DLPFC--IPL connection, but they do correlate more strongly.
 Moreover, compared to the estimates on a single subject, the uncertainty in the connectivity estimates is lower at the group level.